Adult Diabetes Educators

 Amy Aponick, MPH, RD, LD/N, CDE

-Amy has been with the UF Diabetes Center of Excellence since winter 2008.
+Amy has been with the UF Health Diabetes Institute since winter 2008.
 She is a Registered Dietician, Licensed Dietician/Nutritionist, and a Certified Diabetes Educator.
 She provides diabetes education to outpatients in the Departments of Adult and Pediatric Endocrinology and is a dietician in the Pediatric Lipid Disorders and Obesity Clinic.
 In addition to clinics, Amy also provides education to patients in the Diabetes Self-Management Education Program.
 She works closely with undergraduate and graduate students, coordinating student internships with the department.
 Amy was named the 2009 Emerging Dietetics Leader by the Florida Dietetic Association.

 Amber Wilhoit RD, LD/N, CDE, CPT

 Amber is a Registered Dietitian, Licensed Dietitian/Nutritionist, Certified Diabetes Educator and a Certified Personal Trainer.
 She provides diabetes education to outpatients in the Adult Endocrinology department; and through the Diabetes Self Management Education Program.
 She enjoys crew, gardening, running and most importantly being ‘Mommy’ to her three children.
 Amber enjoys helping people find simple ways eat healthier and sneak activity into their busy lives.